-The Group operates a formal supplier management policy in the high risk territories described above, and as part of this, maintains an approved supplier list.
+We operate a formal supplier management policy in the high risk territories described above, and as part of this, maintain an approved supplier list.
 We conduct due diligence on all suppliers in these regions before allowing them to become an approved supplier.
 This due diligence includes pre-approval audits and questionnaires, along with subsequent periodic on site audits which include a review of working conditions and cover health and safety and worker welfare generally as well as modern slavery in particular.

-In the last year, we have developed the Group’s Statement of Expectations in Respect of Employment and Ethical Practices, Health & Safety, Environment and Quality, which incorporates sections on modern slavery and worker welfare.
-To remain on the Group’s approved list, suppliers will need to confirm that they are able to comply with the Group’s expectations for responsible and ethical behaviour from our suppliers.
-Targeting the largest first, we have recently started to engage with our main Chinese suppliers regarding this Statement, fourteen of whom have already signed the required reply and declaration of compliance.
-Over the coming year, we aim to expand this to cover the majority of our Far Eastern and also Indian suppliers.
+Over the last couple of years, a Statement of Expectations in Respect of Employment and Ethical Practices, Health & Safety, Environment and Quality, which incorporates sections on modern slavery and worker welfare.
+To remain as an approved supplier needs to confirm that they are able to comply with the expectations for responsible and ethical behaviour from our suppliers.

 We conduct appropriate training for our procurement/buying teams and senior managers, so that they understand the signs of modern slavery and what to do if they suspect that it is taking place.
-As part of our programme, over the next few months we will be requiring all employees in relevant roles to undertake refresher training.
-This will take the form of an online course and knowledge checks to develop awareness and skills for spotting the signs of modern slavery.
+A In December 2021 all UK employees in relevant roles, undertook training in the form of an online course and knowledge check to develop awareness and skills for spotting the signs of modern slavery.

-If a Group employee becomes aware of or suspects that there may be the possibility of any modern slavery abuses occurring within the Group or its supply chain, this must be reported immediately to the employee’s line manager and the business’s General Manager or Managing Director.
-The claim will then be investigated immediately and the findings reported to the Head of Corporate Services.
-If the employee does not feel comfortable reporting the matter via this route, or considers that the matter is not being investigated fully or dealt with appropriately, the matter should be reported immediately using the Group’s Whistleblowing Policy procedures which are widely publicised internally.
+If an employee becomes aware of or suspects that there may be the possibility of any modern slavery abuses occurring within the business or its supply chain, this must be reported immediately to the employee’s line manager and/ or the Managing Director.
+The claim will then be investigated immediately, and the findings reported to the Shareholders.
+If the employee does not feel comfortable reporting the matter via this route or considers that it is not being investigated fully or dealt with appropriately, they can report the matter using the Window Ware Whistleblowing Policy procedures which are widely publicised internally.

 Our Performance Indicators

-We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received through supplier audits and from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.
+We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain by reviewing at Senior Leadership level any reports that are received through supplier audits and from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.

-This statement, which covers the Group’s financial year to 31 December 2020, was approved by the Directors of Arran Isle Limited on behalf of the Arran Isle Group.
+This statement, which covers the Group’s financial year to 31 December 2022, was approved by the Directors of Window Ware Limited.
 It will be reviewed annually and is pursuant to Section 54 of the Modern Slavery Act 2015.